TheBicPen/SJAG/README.md

 ```

-By default, SJAG routes requests to a service whose hostname is the first URL component of the request/
+By default, SJAG routes requests to a service whose hostname is the first URL component of the request.
 For example, a request to `http://localhost:8000/myservice/endpoint/1` gets routed to `http://myservice:8000/endpoint/1`.

 #### Arguments